Shopify/product-reviews-polaris-example/workshop.md

 import {Page, Card, TextContainer, SkeletonDisplayText, SkeletonBodyText, EmptyState} from @shopify/polaris;
 ```

 Then we'll create a variable to store the content of the empty state.
 We will use the length of the `reviews` array we receive from the GraphQL query to decide whether or not to show the empty state.
-This component

 ```jsx
 const emptyStateContent =